 If your customer uses a portal to confirm invoices and payments due, we can use this as a way to verify invoices.
 Simply share your portal login details with us and we'll have access to everything we need for verification.

 The simple answer to this question is that it will enable us to get you the funds your business needs much faster.
-If we can connect to your business bank account and then use that connection to successfully verify invoices you’ll generally have funds in your account within 8 working hours.
+When you provide us with access to your business account we have the information to authorise a higher unverified limit.
+You’ll generally have funds in your account within 8 working hours.

 Connecting your MarketFinance account with your business bank account may feel a bit unfamiliar but it’s likely that you’re already doing something similar with your accounting software.
 It’s a quick and easy way to make sure all the financial tools at your disposal are working together for your business.

 At its core, invoice verification is about confirming the buyer/seller relationship between your business and your customers.
-With a connection to your business bank account we can do this very quickly and without contacting your customers directly.
-That way you not only get fast and hassle-free funding, you also maintain complete control of your customer relationships.
+Connecting to your business bank account lets us see your transactions so we can understand your trading behaviour quickly.
+This allows us to increase the invoice value you can trade on our platform without verifying your relationship with your customers.
+So not only do you get fast and hassle-free funding, you also maintain complete control of your customer relationships.